Absence of strong CP violation: Hadron correlators, electric dipole moment and beyond

 A characteristic of the nucleon correlation function (\ref{dipole1}) is that it extends over little more than the spatial size of the nucleon and spreads over Euclidean times of a few fermi only.
 A nonvanishing dipole moment arises from the interaction of the electromagnetic current with one of the zero modes (\ref{dipole2}).
-In a series of papers~\cite{Koma:2005sw,Ilgenfritz:2006gc,Ilgenfritz:2007xu,Ilgenfritz:2007ua,Ilgenfritz:2009qw} it has been shown that the zero-mode eigenvectors are highly localized, in contrast to the nonzero modes.
-This is demonstrated in Fig.~\ref{fig1} for a representative gauge field configuration of charge $Q = 1$~\cite{Koma:2005sw}, showing the topological charge density
+In a series of papers~\cite{Ilgenfritz:2007xu,Koma:2005sw,Ilgenfritz:2006gc,Ilgenfritz:2007ua,Ilgenfritz:2009qw} it has been shown that the zero-mode eigenvectors are highly localized, in contrast to the nonzero modes.
+This is demonstrated in Fig.~\ref{fig2} for a representative gauge field configuration of charge $Q = 1$~\cite{Koma:2005sw}, showing the (lattice) topological charge density

-as defined by he lattice fermionic charge (\ref{topover}).
 The left panel shows the contribution of the zero mode in a given time slice.
-The right panel shows the total contribution summed over all eigenvectors, which fills the entire volume, where $q(x)$ splits into isosurfaces of positive (red) and negative (green) charge density~\cite{Koma:2005sw,Ilgenfritz:2007xu}.
+The right panel shows the total contribution summed over all eigenvectors, which fills the entire volume.
 The zero-mode density $|u_0(x)|^2$ drops by an order of magnitude at a distance of a fraction of a fermi from its center.
-Thus, the dipole moment (\ref{dipole2}) can be visualized by a connected diagram of two rather local operators~\cite{Guadagnoli:2002nm}, as shown in Fig.~\ref{fig2}.
+Thus, the dipole moment (\ref{dipole2}) can be visualized by a disconnected diagram of two rather local operators, as shown in Fig.~\ref{fig1}.
 The result will depend on the probability of finding a zero mode within the interacting range.
+If the zero modes are out of range, it does not matter whether they have positive or negative chirality (and the associated topological charges are positive or negative), due to the absence of long-range interactions.
+In this case the nucleon is exposed only to the nonzero modes that make up the sea, and correlators composed of quark propagators restricted to these modes reproduce ordinary hadron correlators at small quark masses.
+Incidentally, the nonzero modes can be converted to pairs of positive and negative chirality, $\sum_{\lambda \neq 0} u_\lambda^\dagger u_\lambda = (1/2)\sum_{\lambda \neq 0} (u_{+ \,\lambda}^\dagger u_{+ \,\lambda} + u_{- \,\lambda}^\dagger u_{- \,\lambda})$ with $u_{\pm \,\lambda} = (1/2)\, (u_{\lambda} \pm u_{\lambda^*})$, which `neutralize' each other and leave no $\theta$ dependence behind in the fermion determinant~\cite{Leutwyler:1992yt}.

 In the following we call the number of zero modes $n$.
 That can be either $n=n_+$ or $n=n_-$, according to the `vanishing theorem'.
-By all what we know, the topological susceptibility
+We can assume that the topological susceptibility

 is independent of the space-time volume $V$.
 The decisive factor for the magnitude of $d_n$ is the density of zero modes.
-We assume that the probability function $P(Q)$ can be described by a Gaussian distribution,
+We assume that the probability function $P(Q)$ for charge $Q$ can be described by a Gaussian distribution,

 Minor corrections should not matter.
 The density of zero modes is then given by